Rich-Harris/Statesman/README.md

         }
     });

+I say *basically* equivalent, but they're not exactly equivalent.
+If you set multiple values that share an *observer* in one go, the observer will only be *notified* once.
+Speaking of which...

 Observing (registering callbacks)
 ---------------------------------

-You can observe 'foo' with
+You can observe `foo` with

     model.observe( 'foo', function ( newValue, oldValue ) {
         alert( newValue );